maazshakeel/maazshakeel/README.md

 Hey there 👋,

 I'm Muhammad, building in public and curious about learning.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
 Currently learning about startups, business and Entrepreneurship.
 You can checkout my Twitter: [@codewithmaaz](https://twitter.com/codewithmaaz).

-### My Digital Garden 🌱

-I write regular blog posts, most of which you will find on my Twitter [@codewithmaaz](https://twitter.com/codewithmaaz).

-I write about things that I am familiar with, things that trip up folks that I mentor, and things that I am learning.
-Day to day I **build** things.